ember-learn/cli-guides/guides/advanced-use/debugging.md

 ## Logging

 Ember CLI's default output is pretty quiet.
-Under the hood it uses the `debug` library to log messages.
+Under the hood it uses [the `debug` library][7] to log messages.
 You can see this output by setting the `DEBUG` environment variable to `*` or `ember-cli:*`.
 Typically, environment variables specific to a command are set by prefixing the command.
 For example: